 The Board also benefits from his service on the Nominating and Corporate Governance Committee and Compensation Committee of Hibbett Sports, Inc.

 Mr. Saunders has been a Dollar Tree director since 1993.
-He also serves on the Board of Hibbett Sports, Inc. and Teavana Holdings, Inc.
+He also serves on the Board of Hibbett Sports, Inc. and previously served on the Board of Teavana Holdings, Inc. from 2011 to 2012.

 Thomas E. Whiddon